 The call center environment is unique.
 Even though your agents do not deal face to face with customers, they are required to deliver excellent customer service by handling inquiries and complaints as quick as possible.
-You are very dependent on your call center agents to improve your customer satisfaction.
+You are very dependent on your call center or help desk agents to improve your customer satisfaction.

 The thing is that working in a call center department is highly challenging and not everyone can handle the stress and exhaustion.
 Keep in mind that productivity decline can affect the quality of your customer service.
 Therefore, it is important for you to keep improving your call center management.
 Here are some tips that you can implement.